rogue-wild/core/Basics_Computer_system.md

 >A group of eight bits is called a byte.

 > - _`The internal structure of a memory unit is specified by the number of words it contains and the number of bits in each word.
 Special input lines called address lines select one particular word.
 Each word in memory is assigned an identification number, called an address, starting from 0 and continuing with 1, 2, 3, up to 2^k - 1 where k is the number of address lines.
 The selection of a specific word inside the memory is done by applying the k-bit binary address to the address lines.
 A decoder inside the memory accepts this address and opens the paths needed to select the bits of the specified word`_

 > Two major types of memories are used in computer systems: random access memory (RAM) and read-only memory (ROM).

-**Random Access Memory (RAM)** *In random-access memory (RAM) the memory cells can be accessed for information transfer from any desired random location.
+**Random Access Memory (RAM):** *In random-access memory (RAM) the memory cells can be accessed for information transfer from any desired random location.
 That is, the process of locating a word in memory is the same and requires an equal amount of time no matter where the cells are located physically in memory: thus the name "random access."It is used to store the programs and data being used by the CPU in real-time.
 The data on the random access memory can be read, written, and erased any number of times.
 RAM is a hardware element where the data being currently used is stored.
 It is a volatile memory.
 Types of RAM:*
 - Static RAM, or (SRAM) which stores a bit of data using the state of a six transistor memory cell.
 - Dynamic RAM, or (DRAM) which stores a bit data using a pair of transistor and capacitor which constitute a DRAM memory cell.